paulskirk53/Observatory-wiki/User Guide/User guide.md

 **Computer connections**
 The computer has a password which is 3633.
 Connect it as follows power lead, HDMI to monitor, USB cable to USB hub.
 USB keyboard, mouse.
 Power up and enter the password.
 It's windows 11

-**Power for the Cameras and rotator**
+**Power for the rotator and focuser**
 The power on / off is controlled in software, so that the devices can be powered off until such times as they are required to take images, which saves battery power.
 In order to turn on, the program called 'Monitor' ( see [[Remote session management]] ) must be run on the computer in the observatory.
-This is a windows program I wrote which allows remote monitoring and control of all the observatory functions from home - Pitton Mill Cottage or anywhere that has an internet connection and runs Anydesk.
+This is a windows program I wrote which allows remote monitoring of some key aspects of the observatory functions from home, in conjunction with the remote session management software called Anydesk - see below.
+You can run the observatory from Pitton Mill Cottage or any computer that has an internet connection and runs Anydesk.

 Once the monitoring program is running, you'll see the following: